javierdelcampo/O2023P/python.md

 list(filled_dict.items())   # => [('one', 1), ('two', 2), ('three', 3)]
 ```

-# Check for existence of keys in a dictionary with "in"
 Comprueba la existencia de claves en un diccionario con "in"
 ```python
 "one" in filled_dict  # => True